c1505/beginning-open-source/README.md

 A tool to find beginner friendly open source issues to work on.

-###Other resources for finding beginner friendly open source projects*:
+###Other resources for finding beginner friendly open source projects:

 http://www.agileventures.org/